pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-manage.md

 <Alert title="Notes" type="info" >

 - Elite sites cannot manage plans from the Site Dashboard.
-Contact our sales team or reach out to your dedicated Client Sales Executive for details.
+[Contact Sales](https://pantheon.io/contact-us) or reach out to your dedicated Client Sales Executive for details.

 - The permission to manage a site's plan is granted only to the roles of **Site Owner** / **Organization Administrator**.
 Other roles do not have access to change the site plan as described on this page.
 Pantheon for EDU+ allows Organization Administrators to manage site plans for sites within their organization.
 When a site is associated with an EDU+ Organization, billing is managed through a contract with Pantheon, and only Organization Administrators can confirm a site plan change.
 For details, see [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions).